 In the course of the tour we will explain the historical and political processes that have shaped the Negev and visit two types of settlement that have evolved as the result of these processes: an unrecognized Bedouin village and a government planned Bedouin township.
 We will meet with the residents and hear about their daily lives.

 Participants of our tours include Members of Knesset, foreign diplomats, journalists, religious groups, local and international students and professors, and many other stakeholders.
 A typical tour lasts 4-5 hours, and we charge 500 NIS for a group (bus not included).
-In order to facilitate your tour, please fill out our form, and NCF’s tour coordinator will return to you shortly.
+In order to facilitate your tour, please fill out the form below, and NCF’s tour coordinator will return to you shortly.